The Magic of Mixture of Experts: More Power, Lower Costs

 2. Product of Experts (PoE)

-• Strong specialization
+• High degree of specialization

-• Less scalable for large-scale model architectures
+• Less suitable for very large architectures

-3. Hierarchical MoE
+3. Hierarchical MoE models

-• Multilevel specialization (e.g. language → topic → style)
+• Multi-level specialization (e.g., language → topic → style)

-• Improved efficiency via progressive expert selection
+• Improved efficiency through progressive selection

 Challenges:

-• Significantly more complex training
+• Training becomes even more complex

-• Higher risk of cascading gating errors
+• Risk of cumulative gating errors increases

 4. Adapter Layers / LoRA (Low-Rank Adaptation)